 Spider in your wedding bouquet #Favors & Flowers#bouquet#flowers#steal-this-idea February 23 | Ariel offbeatbride I wrote in my book about the tiny white spider I found in my bouquet on my wedding day, but I love this idea: Virginia added a small crystal spider to her rose bouquet.
 I love this as a way to add a subtle and playful accent on a more traditional floral arrangement.
 And jeez who knew that there were so many options when it comes to crystal spiders.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS My Wedding Binder will slap your wedding organization into shape NEXT Brandi & Seena's simple, friend-filled at-home wedding Show/Hide comments [ 8 ] Her pictures are gorgeous.
 1 agrees Reply I love spiders! thanks for posting where to find them!
 1 agrees Reply people like spiders??
 This is a cute post but I think I'd totally flip the F out haha!
 2 agree Reply Genius!
 My ex-husband HATED spiders.
 I may have to steal this idea for, like, a talisman against another busted marriage. 😀 Reply i love this!!! i want to do something like this for my bouquet!!
 Reply I love it!
 I have been called Spider for ages.
 Even Aunt Spider by some of my nieces and nephews.
 Your bouquet is beautiful.
 Love the red, the feathers, and most of all the spider.
 Reply On my white wedding, I had exactly the same kind of bouquet (except the spider – relatives would have fainted).
 All such was reserved for the black celebration:) Reply I had the real thing on my halloween wedding! 😀 During my ceremony, a spider crawled up the arm of my maid of honor.
 Much to her credit, she freaked out very silently, ahahhaha 😀 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.